 Independent study courses cannot be used to fulfill major, minor or concentration requirements unless approved by the chair, dean and Vice President for Academic Affairs.
 This includes major electives.

 U.G.
 Policy #49 - Declaration of Major

-Students are expected to declare a major by 60 credit hours earned.
+Students are expected to declare a major by the end of their sophomore year (earned 63 credit hours).